-Chemistry the Central Science: A Broad Perspective (Australian 1st Edition), by T. E. Brown, H. E. LeMay, B. E. Bursten, S. Langford, D. Sagatys and N. Duffy (published by Pearson, 2007).
+Chemistry: The Central Science (13e), T.E.
+Brown, H.E.
+LeMay, B.E.
+Bursten, C. Murphy, P. Woodward, Pearson, Harlow, 2015, ISBN 10: 1-292-05771-8

-This textbook includes an online access code required for the homework exercises; alternative textbooks will be mentioned in the first lecture.
+This textbook includes an online access code required for the homework exercises and it is therefore mandatory that each student obtains his/her own copy.
+Additional alternative textbooks available in the Library will be mentioned in the first lecture.